Trump has found a new way to attack judge's daughter in hush-money case despite gag order

 The letter requests Merchan's permission to expand on their recusal request by filing "a motion in support of these arguments that includes briefing and evidence on Wednesday, April 3, 2024."

 Loren Merchan has not responded to repeated requests for comment.
-Manhattan prosecutors did not immediately respond to the recusal request, but have called Trump's attacks on the judge's family members "dangerous" and "reprehensible."
+Manhattan prosecutors have called Trump's attacks on the judge's family members "dangerous" and "reprehensible."

 Prosecutors argued Monday that Trump's personal attacks on people related to the case "threatens the integrity of these proceedings and is intended to intimidate witnesses and trial participants alike — including this Court," meaning the judge.

-On Tuesday night, prosecutors noted in a filing of their own that back in August, the judge rejected a similar defense request that he recuse himself.
+On Tuesday night, prosecutors elaborated on that argument in a new filing that noted that back in August, the judge rejected a similar defense request that he recuse himself.

 "This Court and the Advisory Committee on Judicial Ethics have already determined that such a claim provides no basis for recusal," prosecutors countered on Tuesday night.